Landlords will need to make sure rental properties have a minimum Energy Performance Certificate (EPC) rating of C by 2030.

 Significant cost of increasing EPC rating for many landlords

-A Simply Business study of almost 1,500 landlords in 2023 found that 42 per cent considered making their property more energy efficient as their biggest challenge.
+A Simply Business study of almost 2,000 landlords in 2024 found that 33 per cent considered making their property more energy efficient their biggest challenge.

 There’s likely to be a spending cap (a maximum amount owners would need to spend on improvements), which could be less than £10,000.
 As a result, many landlords may spend the maximum on improvements without reaching the desired minimum EPC rating.

-Higher EPCs could lead to increases tenant demand
+Higher EPCs could lead to increased tenant demand

 Rental homes that are more energy efficient could reduce utility bills for tenants.